Position settings

 Funding source configuration

 Funding sources allow you to track how position costs are allocated across different budgets, grants, or accounts.
-The funding source field uses an option set to define the available sources for your organization.
+The funding source detail uses an option set to define the available sources for your organization.

-Funding source is a position core field because each value can contain multiple source and percentage rows.
+Funding source is a position built-in detail because each value can contain multiple source and percentage rows.
 It is visible by default and optional by default.
-If your organization requires every position to have a funding allocation, update the position core field settings and mark funding source as required.
+If your organization requires every position to have a funding allocation, update the position built-in detail settings and mark funding source as required.

 Managing funding source values

-Funding source values are managed through the funding source option set in Settings > position > option sets.
+Funding source values are managed through the funding source option set in Settings > Positions > Position option sets.
 By default, three values are provided: General fund, Grant, and Self-funded.
 You can add, rename, or deactivate values to match your organization's funding structure.

 To add a new funding source value, navigate to the option set and create a new option value.
 To remove a funding source from future use, deactivate the option value rather than deleting it, so that historical records remain intact.